Dan Lancaster

-Dan Lancaster is an English record producer, musician, songwriter and artist from the UK.
-He is best known for his mixing and production work in contemporary rock music, and has worked with prominent global acts such as Blink-182, 5 Seconds Of Summer, Bring Me the Horizon, One OK Rock, Lower Than Atlantis, Don Broco, Muse, A Day to Remember and Three Days Grace.
+Dan Lancaster is an English record producer and songwriter.
+He is best known for his mixing and production work in contemporary rock music, and has worked with prominent global acts such as Blink-182, 5 Seconds Of Summer, Bring Me the Horizon, One OK Rock, The Warning, Lower Than Atlantis, Don Broco, Muse, A Day to Remember, Three Days Grace and The City Divided.

 He is a three-time Grammy nominee for his work with Bring Me the Horizon and Blink-182, and he has twice been nominated for "Best Producer" at the Heavy Music Awards.

 Background and career beginnings

 Lancaster is a self-taught producer and learnt by practising using a small Pro Tools production rig in his own home.

 Lancaster's career in music began as the lead singer and guitarist of post-hardcore band Proceed.
 The band frequently toured the UK and Europe and were friends and frequent performers with UK rock band Don Broco.
 The band released an EP in June 2010 titled 'Curious Electric' before bassist Tom Doyle eventually left the group to join Don Broco when their former bassist, Luke Rayner, parted ways with the group in 2012.

 Lancaster has cited Proceed as the inspiration behind his career in production, as he began self-producing their material which eventually led to producing for other artists.
 Speaking to BIMM, Lancaster stated: "I developed a skill because I had to.
 I invested in some [production] equipment initially just to make my own stuff sound better, and then some other people came in and said 'Hey, why don't you help us make a song?'.
 And then 4 years went past, I was quite deep into it, and my career was set."